-- As a means of exhausting smoke and flue gases which are the result of fuel combustion. - The chimney (only) provides "draft" which allows oxygen to be continuously introduced into the appliance, so that proper combustion is possible.
-This stove relies on natural draft to operate.
+- As a means of exhausting smoke and flue gases which are the result of fuel combustion. - The chimney provides a natural "draft" which allows oxygen to be continuously introduced into the appliance, so that proper combustion is possible.
+Insufficient draft will not allow this stove operate properly.